-Other Considerations.
-In addition to market data, the Compensation Committee considers other factors in determining executive compensation levels, including internal pay equity, nature and scope of responsibility, an employee's current performance and expected future contributions, succession planning considerations relative to development and retention, and our performance, financial plans and budget.
-In determining the compensation and performance of Mr. Ralph Lauren, the Compensation Committee also takes into consideration that Mr. Lauren is not only the CEO of a unique, complex, global organization with highly successful wholesale, retail and licensing divisions in multiple product categories, but he is also the founder, creator and name behind our brands.
-Mr. Lauren brings extraordinary and rare talent to our Company that is unrivaled by others in our industry.
-The Compensation Committee believes that Mr. Lauren's aesthetic vision, direction, and the public's association of his name and likeness with our branded products are unique and integral components of our success, and that his contributions to our longstanding, consistent achievement over the last four decades have been, and continue to be, instrumental in creating significant stockholder value.
-These factors were taken into account both with respect to Mr. Lauren's compensation during Fiscal 2013 and with respect to the terms that the Compensation Committee approved in Mr. Lauren's new employment agreement as discussed in more detail below in "Changes in NEOs' Compensation Arrangements in Fiscal 2013."
+At the time that the Compensation Committee determined the compensation structure under Mr. R. Lauren's employment agreement, he served as our Chairman and CEO and the Compensation Committee took into consideration that Mr. R. Lauren not only drives the vision and strategy of a unique, complex, global organization with highly successful wholesale, direct-to-consumer and licensing divisions in multiple product categories, but he is also the founder, creator and name behind our brands.
+Mr. R. Lauren is our chief designer and brings to us extraordinary and rare talent that is unrivaled by others in our industry.
+His career has resulted in numerous tributes for his contributions to the fashion industry, including the Council of Fashion Designers of America's four highest honors: The Lifetime Achievement Award, the Womenswear Designer of the Year Award, the Menswear Designer of the Year Award and the Retailer of the Year Award.
+The Compensation Committee believes that Mr. R. Lauren's leadership, aesthetic vision, direction and the public's association of his name and likeness with our branded products are unparalleled, unique and integral components of our success, and that his contributions to our longstanding, consistent achievement over nearly five decades have been, and continue to be, instrumental in creating significant stockholder value.
+These factors were taken into account with respect to setting Mr. R. Lauren's compensation opportunity during Fiscal 2016, the terms set forth in his employment agreement entered into on June 26, 2012, and the terms set forth in the Lauren Amendment, which also took into account recent stockholder and proxy advisor feedback.
+See the "Stockholder Feedback and Compensation Committee Response" section for a summary of the terms of Mr. R. Lauren's amended employment agreement.